Emission spectrum: Emission spectroscopy

 Light consists of electromagnetic radiation of different wavelengths.
 Therefore, when the elements or their compounds are heated either on a flame or by an electric arc they emit energy in the form of light.
 Analysis of this light, with the help of a spectroscope gives us a discontinuous spectrum.
 A spectroscope or a spectrometer is an instrument which is used for separating the components of light, which have different wavelengths.
 The spectrum appears in a series of lines called the line spectrum.
 This line spectrum is called an atomic spectrum when it originates from an atom in elemental form.
 Each element has a different atomic spectrum.
 The production of line spectra by the atoms of an element indicate that an atom can radiate only a certain amount of energy.
-This leads to the conclusion that bound electrons cannot have just any amount of energy but only a certain amount of energy.
+This leads to the conclusion that bound electrons cannot have just any amount of energy but only a certain, specific amount of energy.

 The emission spectrum can be used to determine the composition of a material, since it is different for each element of the periodic table.
 One example is astronomical spectroscopy: identifying the composition of stars by analysing the received light.

 The emission spectrum characteristics of some elements are plainly visible to the naked eye when these elements are heated.
 For example, when platinum wire is dipped into a sodium nitrate solution and then inserted into a flame, the sodium atoms emit an amber yellow color.
 Similarly, when indium is inserted into a flame, the flame becomes blue.
 These definite characteristics allow elements to be identified by their atomic emission spectrum.
 Not all emitted lights are perceptible to the naked eye, as the spectrum also includes ultraviolet rays and infrared radiation.